Checks a condition, and returns one value when it's TRUE, otherwise it returns a second value.

 |logical_test||Any value or expression that can be evaluated to TRUE or FALSE.|

-|value_if_true||The value that is returned if the logical test is TRUE.
-If omitted, TRUE is returned.|
+|value_if_true||The value that's returned if the logical test is TRUE.|

-|value_if_false||The value that is returned if the logical test is FALSE.
-If omitted, FALSE is returned.|
+|value_if_false||(Optional) The value that's returned if the logical test is FALSE.
+If omitted, BLANK is returned.|

-The IF function attempts to return a single data type in a column.
-Therefore, if the values returned by value_if_true and value_if_false are of different data types, the IF function will implicitly convert data types to accommodate both values in the column.
-For example, the formula
+The IF function can return a variant data type if value_if_true and value_if_false are of different data types, but the function attempts to return a single data type if both value_if_true and value_if_false are of numeric data types.
+In the latter case, the IF function will implicitly convert data types to accommodate both values.